vochitan90/ionic-ngxs-app-demo/README.md

 FEATURES

-  1. Home page
+1. Home page:
 - Load all movies
 - Can search
 - Scroll to top
 - Add new movie
 - Slide to left to open edit and delete movie
   (* Note in the new/edit form we can select or take a picture)

-  2. Detail page
+2. Detail page:
 - Show detai movie
 - Can like and comment